Botanical Name: Hierochloe odorata, Anthoxanthum nitens.

 The vanilla scented smoke is important in many sacred ceremonies, both among native North Americans and some indigenous groups in Europe.

-The dried leaves are also used medicinally in herbal teas and essential oil can be distilled from the plant which is then used as seasoning in foods and alcoholic beverages.
+The dried leaves are also used medicinally in herbal teas and essential oil can be distilled from the plant which is then used as a seasoning in foods and alcoholic beverages.

 Sweet grass contains coumarin, which gives the plant its characteristic scent.
 Coumarin has blood-thinning properties and some research has shown that coumarin and related compounds can be effective in reducing high-protein edemas, especially lymphedema.